is a personal Wiki system with unique capabilities.

 - Exports as plain text (including markup) or HTML.

 - Export to RTF is under consideration.

-I have recently rediscovered this, having tried it out briefly about 2 years ago.
-I am finding that the semantic extensions are interesting.
+I rediscovered this, having tried it out briefly about 2 years before.
+I found the semantic extensions interesting.
 When I put items into a category it indexes the category for me in the same way as SemanticMediaWiki

 .
 I like it enough to have taken out a licence for a single user version and also a version which goes on a USB stick and can be used on a windows computer without installation on it.
 I will report back on how I get on, in comparison to TiddlyWiki